-VINdependents who have not yet fulfilled their six-bottle annual commitment are invited to choose between three pre-configured shipments: one all-reds, one all-whites and one mixed.
-Members are of course also welcome to configure their own shipment, and can do so on our online order form.
+VINdependents who have not yet fulfilled their six-bottle annual commitment are invited to choose between three pre-configured shipments by December 7th (if no selection is made classic shipment will be shipped the week of 12/12): one all-reds, one all-whites and one mixed.
+They are also of course welcome to configure their own shipment using our online order form.
 The preconfigured options are:

 To receive the default mixed shipment, members need do nothing.
 Those who prefer a different pre-configured shipment or a different ship date should contact the wine club team at 805.237.1231 x36 or email@example.com.

 Contact the wine club team at 805.237.1231 x36 or firstname.lastname@example.org if you have any questions about shipments or membership.